Genus theory and the factorization of class equations over $\mathbb{F}_p$

+A new proof, depending only on genus theory, is given of a theorem of Stankewicz, which characterizes the primes $p$ for which the class equation $H_D(X)$ of the maximal order of the imaginary quadratic field $K=\mathbb{Q}(\sqrt{D})$ has a linear factor (mod $p$).
+This yields a prime decomposition law for the primes $p$ with $p \nmid D$ in the real subfield of the Hilbert class field of $K$.

-As is well-known, the Hilbert class equation is the polynomial $H_D(X)$ whose roots are the distinct $j$-invariants of elliptic curves with complex multiplication by the maximal order $R_K$ in the imaginary quadratic field $K=\mathbb{Q}(\sqrt{D})$.
+As is well-known, the Hilbert class equation (or class polynomial) is the polynomial $H_D(X)$ whose roots are the distinct $j$-invariants of elliptic curves with complex multiplication by the maximal order $R_K$ in the imaginary quadratic field $K=\mathbb{Q}(\sqrt{D})$ with discriminant $D$.
 A root of $H_D(X)$ generates the Hilbert class field $\Sigma$ of $K$ over $K$.
 The polynomial $H_D(X)$ always has a real root $\xi$, and over $\mathbb{Q}$ this root generates the real subfield $\Sigma_0=\mathbb{Q}(\xi)$ of $\Sigma$.
-Recently, Stankewicz [st] found a criterion for the polynomial $H_D(X)$ to have a root (mod $p$), for a given odd prime $p$ for which the Legendre symbol $(D/p)=-1$.
+Recently, Stankewicz \cite{st} found a criterion for the polynomial $H_D(X)$ to have a root (mod $p$), for a given odd prime $p$ for which the Legendre symbol $(D/p)=-1$.
 This criterion can be stated as follows.

-{\bf Theorem} (Stankewicz).
-If $p$ is an odd prime for which $(D/p)=-1$, and $p$ does not divide the discriminant of $H_D(X)$, then $H_D(X)$ has a linear factor over $\mathbb{F}_p$ if and only if
+{\bf Theorem} (Stankewicz). {\it If $p$ is an odd prime for which $(D/p)=-1$, and $p$ does not divide the discriminant of $H_D(X)$, then $H_D(X)$ has a linear factor over $\mathbb{F}_p$ if and only if}

 Stankewicz derives this criterion from his analysis of rational $p$-adic points on twists of Shimura curves.
 In this note I give a more direct proof of the criterion using genus theory and basic properties of the Hilbert class field.
 The proof shows that the above theorem fits naturally into a discussion of genus theory.
-(See [co], [has2], and [ish].)
+(See \cite{co}, \cite{has2}, and \cite{ish}.
+Also see \cite{leo}, \cite{hak1}, \cite{hak2}.)
+We will see that the same criterion holds for the prime $p=2$, if $2 \nmid D$.
+The proof also yields a prime decomposition law for primes $p$, which do not divide $D$, in the real subfield of the Hilbert class field.